Rob G. 03/27/2012

 Corman's World: Exploits Of A Hollywood Rebel is a tantalizing and star-studded tribute to Roger Corman, Hollywood's most prolific writer-director-producer, and seminal influencing force in modern moviemaking over the last 60 years.
 Featuring interviews with Hollywood icons and cinematic luminaries, some who launched their careers within Corman's unforgettable world of filmmaking, including Paul W.S.
 Anderson, Peter Bogdanovich, Robert De Niro, Pam Grier, Ron Howard, Jack Nicholson, Martin Scorsese, along with many others, this documentary chronicles how Corman created his cult film empire, one low-budget success at a time, capitalizing on undiscovered talent, and pushing the boundaries of independent filmmaking.

-- Cast: Ron Howard, Martin Scorsese, Pam Grier, Julie Corman, Robert De Niro, Roger Corman, Quentin Tarantino, Jack Nicholson, Eli Roth, Peter Bogdanovich, Paul W.S.
+- Cast: Ron Howard, Martin Scorsese, Pam Grier, Julie Corman, Robert De Niro, Roger Corman, William Shatner, Quentin Tarantino, Jack Nicholson, Eli Roth, Peter Bogdanovich, Paul W.S.
 Anderson, Peter Fonda

 - Format: Color, DVD, NTSC, Widescreen